VM-Mobile-SDK/nextgen-adsdk-android-release/README.md

 # nextgen-adsdk-android-release
-This repo contains the github packages for using Aditions nextgen AdSDK in Android.
+This repo contains the GitHub packages for using Aditions nextgen AdSDK in Android.

 ## Authorization

-Although the repository is public, you need any Github account with a token to add the dependency to your project.
+Although the repository is public, you need a Github account with a token to add the dependency to your project.
 To create a token, you need to go to:

 *Github Settings > Developer settings > Personal access tokens > Tokens (classic) > Generate new token (classic)*